pitosalas/coursegen/README.md

 * A simple example: https://github.com/pitosalas/jbscosi2014
 * A complex example (but based on a previous version): https://github.com/pitosalas/cosi236b
 * The resultant web site: bit.ly/cosi236b

+## Open Source Catalog of Topics
+CourseGen comes with a large, shared catalog of topics.
+Depending on what you teach you may or may not find useful content there.
+Over time we hope to broaden this catalog.
+You can review the current set of topics here: https://github.com/pitosalas/coursegen-topics

+### Step by step
+* First clone the topic directory to your local drive: `git clone git@github.com:pitosalas/coursegen-topics.git`
+* Add a symbolic link between your course and the newly cloned directory.
+For example you might do this: cd MYCOURSE/content ln -s TOPICDIR .